ggonnella/textformats/manuals/specification_tutorial.md

 parsed into smaller elements, its format is quite complex.

-In this case it can be useful to create a definition (e.g. for a compound datatype, as explained below) and then let Textformats know that the definition shall only be used for validation, but not for parsing, using the `as_string: true` option.
+In this case it can be useful to create a definition (e.g. for a compound datatype, as explained below) and then let TextFormats know that the definition shall only be used for validation, but not for parsing, using the `as_string: true` option.